When to use 2.4GHz & 5GHz Networks?

 What connection is better than 2.4GHz & 5GHz combined?

 Using an ethernet cable directly to the device like tv or computer!
 A wired connection is always faster and more stable than wifi connection.
 So whenever it’s possible connect your device directly to the router!
 But in saying that its not always possible.
 If you are struggling with wifi be sure to check out our wifi blog post to help speed the connection up or look at our ultimate wifi extenders!

-If you’re needing help and advice to share your devices across the two networks give our team a call on 0800 000 945 or email in email@example.com.Go Back
+If you’re needing help and advice with our wireless broadband or to share your devices across the two networks give our team a call on 0800 000 945 or email in firstname.lastname@example.org.